caimeng2/seesus/README.md

 ### Example 2: analyzing a paragraph

 To achieve the best results, it is recommended to split a paragraph or a whole document into individual sentences (i.e., using individual sentences as the basic unit for `seesus` to analyze).
-This can be done by tools such as nltk.tokenize and re.split.
+This can be done by tools such as `nltk.tokenize` and `re.split`.

 ```python
 from nltk.tokenize import sent_tokenize